Bryce Gheisar

 Bryce Gheisar (born December 22, 2004) is an American actor, best known for his leading roles as young Ethan in A Dog's Purpose and Julian in Wonder.

 Early life

 Gheisar was born in Plano, Texas.
 He was involved in competitive gymnastics before discovering acting.

 Career

 Gheisar started his acting career aged eight.
 His first role was in 2015 as Elijah Gutnick in the short film The Bus Stop.
 After he was enrolled in Cathryn Sullivan's school for Acting, he made his first theatrical appearance playing the leading role of young Ethan, in the acclaimed 2017 film, A Dog's Purpose.
 That same year, he gained more widespread recognition when portraying one of the lead roles, Julian, in the film Wonder, working alongside Jacob Tremblay, Millie Davis and Julia Roberts.
+He reprised the role in Wonder's 2024 spin-off sequel White Bird.
 From 2020 to 2021, Gheisar portrayed Elliot Combes in the Nickelodeon TV series, The Astronauts.
 Gheisar made his directorial debut in 2024 directing The Noise.